thevickypedia/RuStream/README.md

 [![none-shall-pass][nsp-logo]][nsp]

 #### Summary
-[`RuStream`][repo] is a self-hosted streaming engine, that can render videos via authenticated sessions.
+[`RuStream`][repo] is a self-hosted streaming engine, that can render media files via authenticated sessions.

 ### Installation